himmAllRight/himmAllRight-source/resources/templates/md/posts/LFS-SBUs-and-Binutils.md

 tar: Child returned status 2
 tar: Error is not recoverable: exiting now
 ```
-I searched around but most of the advice didn't help my problem.
-Most of it was indicating that my /usr/bin/bzip2 might be a symlink and should be altered.
-But that wasn't the case.
-However, I did try something that illuminated the issue: I removed the `/tools/bin` from the begging of the `path` variable, defiend in the *lfs* `.bashrc` file.
-That temporarily fixed my issues.
-So I knew it was with the symlink I setup in [the previous LFS post](../LFS-Final-Preparation-Steps), specifically the `ln -sv $LFS/tools /` command -- it must have failed and I wasn't paying attention.
+I searched around but much of the initial advice didn't help my problem.
+It often indicated that my /usr/bin/bzip2 might be a symlink and should be altered.
+That wasn't the case.
+Then tried something that illuminated the issue: I removed the `/tools/bin` from the begging of the `path` variable (defiend in the *lfs* `.bashrc` file).
+That temporarily fixed the issues.
+So I knew the problem was related to the symlink I setup in [the previous LFS post](../LFS-Final-Preparation-Steps), specifically the `ln -sv $LFS/tools /` command.
+It must have failed and I wasn't paying attention.

 Now that I was knew what the problem was, I was able to fix it by running the following commands (some of them might need to be run from a *root/sudo* account):